 The Message of the Cross

 Though it may seem odd to focus on the cross during Advent, it really makes logical sense.
-After all, Jesus came full-well knowing the plans etched into His destiny.
+After all, Jesus came to us, knowing the plans etched into His destiny.
 Paul spoke of the “message of the cross” (1 Corinthians 1:18).
 When Jesus was born, He “took up His cross,” walking with it daily until He was crucified.
 When we are born again, we too join in the message of the cross.
 Let’s talk about bearing our cross during advent 2020 in Light + Life.